-- II.
-1. That adhering governments should, consistent with their needs to maintain public order, to protect their interests essential security and to commitments relating to international peace and security, accord to enterprises operating in their territories and owned or controlled directly or indirectly by nationals of another adhering (hereinafter government referred to "Foreign-Controlled Enterprises") treatment under their laws, regulations and administrative practices, consistent with international law and no less favourable than that accorded in like situations to domestic enterprises (hereinafter referred to as "National Treatment"); - 2.
+- П. 1.
+That adhering governments should, consistent with their needs to maintain public order, to protect their essential security interests and commitments relating to international peace and security, accord to enterprises operating in their territories and owned or controlled directly or indirectly by nationals of another adhering government (hereinafter referred to "Foreign-Controlled Enterprises") treatment under their laws, regulations and administrative practices. consistent with international law and no less favourable than that accorded in like situations to domestic enterprises (hereinafter referred to as "National Treatment"); - 2.
 That adhering governments will consider applying "National Treatment" in respect of countries other than adhering governments; - 3.
-That adhering governments will endeavour to ensure that their territorial subdivisions apply "National Treatment"; - 4.
+That adhering governments will endeavour to ensure that their territorial subdivisions apply "National Treatment": - 4.
 That this Declaration does not deal with the right of adhering governments to regulate the entry of foreign investment or the conditions of establishment of foreign enterprises;

-^{2.} The text of the Guidelines for Multinational Enterprises is reproduced in Part I of this publication.
+2. The text of the Guidelines for Multinational Enterprises is reproduced in Part I of this publication.